Breast Augmentation in Houston, TX

-Working through the incision, Houston based Texas Center for Breast & Body will lift your breast tissue and skin to create a pocket, either underneath your chest wall muscle (Sub-muscular Placement) or directly behind the breast tissue (Sub-glandular Placement).
+Working through the incision, Dr. Schusterman will lift your breast tissue and skin to create a pocket, either underneath your chest wall muscle (Sub-muscular Placement) or directly behind the breast tissue (Sub-glandular Placement).
 The breast implants are then centered beneath your nipples.

 The breast implant is placed behind the chest wall muscle (pectoral muscle).
 This placement feels and looks more “natural” because the implant is further away from the skin.
 It may require a longer surgery and recovery period, but typically results in less capsular contracture (scar tissue formation) and easier imaging of the breast with mammography.

 A sub-glandular placement for the breast implant behind the breast tissue offers shorter surgery times, less pain and discomfort and a briefer recovery, since muscles are left intact and only skin and fat are cut.
 Larger implants may also be used.
 This placement may result in more palpable implants, more capsular contracture and more difficult imaging of the breast with mammography.
-Keep in mind the only thing supporting the implant is the skin and breast tissue.
+Keep in mind the only thing supporting the implant in a sub-glandular placement is the skin and breast tissue.

 After Breast Augmentation Surgery in Houston, Texas

-Absorbable suture material is used to close the incision.
-Your own body enzymes will dissolve the suture material in about 60 to 90 days.
+Patients will feel tired and sore for a few days following surgery.
+Dr. Schusterman will prescribe medication to alleviate the pain.
+Most patients are discharged the same day, but will need someone to drive them home.
+Patients may be given a surgical bra, which should be worn as directed by Dr. Schusterman.
+Patients may also experience a burning sensation in the nipples for about two weeks, which should subside as bruising fades.
+Dr. Schusterman uses absorbable suture material to close the incision which dissolves in 60 to 90 days.
 A small piece of the suture may extend out at each end of the incision.
-These ends will be trimmed 1 week after surgery and after that, no suture material will be visible, but the swelling in your breasts may take three to five weeks to disappear.
+These ends will be trimmed 1 week after surgery.
+After that, no suture material will be visible, but the swelling in your breasts may take three to five weeks to disappear.

 Getting Back to Normal